machado-lab/sample_size_practice/README.md

 # Assignment.
 Data for: Clinical Mastitis in cows based on Udder Parameter using Internet of Things (IoT) from [this study](https://github.com/machado-lab/CBS-595-Special-topics-in-disease-epidemiology/blob/main/CBS_595_epidemiology/Exploratory%20data%20analysis/Exploratory%20data%20analysis_lecture.pdf), each row represents one animal, therefore, we have a population of n = `r nrow(clinical_mastitis_cows %>% filter(Day == max(Day)))`.

 First prepare the data to be analyze, here we will consider the results at `Day = 6`, and we will stratify by the variable `Address`.
-Then, calculate the number of animals requited to estimate a prevalence of “_mastitis_” the outcome of interest for this target population with a tolerable margin of error of `3`.
+Then, calculate the number of animals requited to estimate a prevalence of “_mastitis_”  with a tolerable margin of error of `3`.
 For this exercise assume that your expected prevalence for this area **20%**.
 How many cattle need to be sampled and tested using confidence interval of **95%** ?

 > This code will filter the data as needed (day 6).